-On average, a Medicare Advantage plan costs $33 per month, but a wide variety of options are available, ranging from $0 to over $300.
+A Medicare Advantage plan costs $33 per month on average, but a wide variety of options are available, ranging from $0 to more than $300 per month.
 HMO Medicare Advantage plans are usually the cheapest, averaging $23 per month.

-Note that the cost of Medicare Advantage is in addition to the $170.10 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
+Note that the cost of Medicare Advantage is on top of the $164.90 per month that you pay for Medicare Part B, which is typically deducted from Social Security payments.
 Medicare Advantage enrollees also pay for a portion of their medical care, and the plan's deductible, copays and out-of-pocket maximum will affect how much you spend on health care.

 Cost of a Medicare Advantage plan

-The average cost of a Medicare Advantage plan with prescription drug benefits is $33 per month in 2022.
+A Medicare Advantage plan with prescription drug benefits costs $33 per month, on average.

 Cheaper options are available, and many people have access to Medicare Advantage plans that cost $0 per month.
-With these plans, you wouldn't pay anything on top of what you pay for Medicare Part B. In fact, nearly half of all plans offered cost $0 per month, demonstrating the widespread availability of affordable options.
+With these plans, you wouldn't pay anything on top of what you pay for Medicare Part B. In fact, nearly half of all plans offered cost $0 per month.

 In addition to the free Medicare Advantage plans, there are also a large number of moderately priced plans.
-More than a quarter of plans have some monthly cost of less than $50.
+More than a quarter of plans have some cost of less than $50 per month.
 Plans in this cost range are a popular way to get better coverage than the basic set of benefits.
 These plans could have lower deductibles, better copayments or more add-on benefits such as dental or vision care, as compared to $0 plans.

 Depending on your health care needs, a Medicare Advantage plan with moderate monthly costs may be a good value if the plan's benefits help you save money on health care.